 The Graduate School of Oceanography (GSO) of the University of Rhode Island offers instruction leading to the Doctor of Philosophy (PhD), the Master of Science (MS) and the Master of Oceanography (MO) degrees in oceanography.
 Students can focus on specific areas of oceanography - biological, chemical, geological, and physical - as well as in interdisciplinary and related areas such as atmospheric chemistry.
-In addition, joint degree programs are offered in Archaeological Oceanography, in Business Administration, and in Marine Science and Policy.
+In addition, joint degree programs are offered in Business Administration, and in Marine Affairs.
 Students in the MS and PhD programs typically concentrate in one of the four classical areas, and the courses and requirements differ among them.
 Those students who are interested in the MS or PhD degree programs at GSO should see the discipline-specific curricular information listed below.
 The MO program is a non-thesis degree for those students/professionals interested in a non-research career in oceanography.

 Biological oceanographers study the relationship between living organisms in the ocean and their environment.
 Students may choose from a wide variety of courses specializing in specific organism groups such as microbes, phytoplankton, zooplankton, and fish, as well as courses in the ecology of organism groups or ecosystems.